Ons kan nog lag, dis oormôre se erfenis

 Love my animals.
 Watch plants grow.
 Enjoy a Bette Davis movie.
 Write a book.
-Read
+Read a book.
+Repack bookshelves.

 What is up next for you?

 A new cookbook for Tannie, ‘Evita’s Bossie Sikelela’, out from Umuzi in August.
-A new play ‘The Merry Wives Of Zuma’ out in November in Johannesburg and Cape Town
+A new play ‘The Merry Wives Of Zuma’ out in November in Johannesburg and Cape Town in April 2013.